jobsonita/rocketseat-nlw-heat-impulse-node/README.md

 ## Instructions for clonning and running this project

+This project is intended for use alongside the frontend clients available at https://github.com/jobsonita/rocketseat-nlw-heat-impulse-web and \[mobile version coming soon\].
+After following the instructions below, make sure to also follow the instructions in those other projects to have a fully functional app.

 Execute the following commands to get the project up and running:

 ```bash